paraswadhwa/expressES6Server/README.md

 ## Readme

 ```
-The code serves as a boilerplate and can be cloned and extended further as per the needs.<br />
+The code serves as a boilerplate and can be cloned and extended further as per the needs.
-A sample controller, service , route and model is present for the reference.<br />
+A sample controller, service , route and model is present for the reference.
-A sample middleware named 'logger' is present in the middleware file which is a router level middleware and can be included on any route as required.<br />
+A sample middleware named 'logger' is present in the middleware file which is a router level middleware and can be included on any route as required.
-'Morgan' library is used to create all API logs and all logs are stored in logs file present in logger folder.<br />
+'Morgan' library is used to create all API logs and all logs are stored in logs file present in logger folder.

 ```

 ## API logs parameters

-Following is the info. which is stored for every API hit : <br />
+Following is the info. which is stored for every API hit :

 ```

-'remote-addr', <br />
+'remote-addr',
-'remote-user' ,<br />
+'remote-user' ,
-'user-agent' ,<br />
+'user-agent' ,
-'date',<br />
+'date',
-'method',<br />
+'method',
-'url',<br />
+'url',
-'http-version ',<br />
+'http-version ',
-'status', <br />
+'status',
-'content-length',<br />
+'content-length',
 'response-time'

 ```